openlookeng/hetu-core/hetu-docs/en/indexer/bitmap.md

 These correspond to the row numbers which match the value (i.e. only these rows should be read into memory), the rest can be skipped.

 For queries with multiple values like `SELECT * FROM animals WHERE type=LAND or type=AERIAL;`, BitmapIndex will perform two lookups.
-A union will be performed on the two Bitmaps to get the final result (i.e. `[001000] UNION [100011] = [101011]`), therefore the returned iterator will be `[1, 3, 5, 6]`.
+A union will be performed on the two Bitmaps to get the final result
+(i.e. `[001000] UNION [100011] = [101011]`), therefore the returned iterator will be `[1, 3, 5, 6]`.

+## Disk usage

+Bitmap index internally has a btree structure which uses disk to serialize.
+Therefore, sufficient space in the system's temporary directory is required for both creation and filtering.

+Check [hindex-statements](./hindex-statements.md) for how to change the temp folder path.